likexian/hat-go/README.md

 ### OPTIONS

-OPTIONS can specify the HTTP headers and HTTP body
+OPTIONS can specify the HTTP headers and HTTP body, add as many as you want

-    key:value   HTTP headers, add as many as you want, for example User-Agent:HAT/0.1.0 key=value   HTTP body, add as many as you want, for example name=likexian
+    key:value   HTTP headers   for example User-Agent:HAT/0.1.0
+    key=value   HTTP body      for example name=likexian
+    key?=value  HTTP query     for example name?=likexian set URL to /?name=likexian

 ## EXAMPLE

 Just get a url

     hat http://www.likexian.com

+Get a url and specify the query

+    hat http://www.likexian.com name?=likexian pass?=xxxxxxxx

+*=> This will make a GET request to http://www.likexian.com/?name=likexian&pass=xxxxxxxx*

 Get a url and specify the headers